 High-End Real Estate Photography and Video

-Instead, what I will do in this post is share what goes into a real estate photography shoot when I am hired to do it.
+Instead, what I will do in this post is share just a little bit of what goes into a real estate photography shoot when I am hired to do it to at least get the conversation started.

 TWO DAYS OF PHOTOGRAPHING AND FILMING VIDEO

-When I used to photograph “run and gun” real estate, my goal would be to make it in and out of the house in under an hour with both photos and a video.
-I had an incredibly efficient process and attention to detail was not as critical.
+When I used to photograph "run and gun" real estate, my goal would be to make it in and out of the house in under an hour with both photos and a video.
+I had an incredibly efficient process and attention to detail was not as critical and I could be in and out in less than 30 minutes with 25+ photos.

 PATIENCE AND CREATING OPPORTUNITIES